 As the children became young adults, the parents began to talk about the future.
 This led to the idea that some of the young members of the group could live together in supported living within the local community.
 The idea gathered speed and in September 2006, after much research and planning, they filed an application to become a registered charity – Rainbow Living.

 Within six months Rainbow Living had received the offer of a loan large enough to buy the first Rainbow House and the parents started turning their ideas into reality.
 A team of volunteers and professionals worked hard to transform the chosen property into Rainbow Living's first Rainbow House, specially adapted to suit the tenants varying needs.
-In 2008 five tenants moved in to the Exeter Rainbow House, supported by staff from Christian group Livability.
-That same group of young people still all live there together today.
+In 2008 five tenants moved in to the Exeter Rainbow House, and that same group of young people still all live there together today.

 In 2010, Rainbow Living identified a need for another Rainbow House in the Torbay area.
 It took three years to get the funding in place, and in 2013 another group of young disabled adults moved out of their family home and into the Torquay Rainbow House.

 Following the success of the Rainbow Houses in Exeter and Torquay, we were approached to provide a third Rainbow House in Exeter, to provide supported living accommodation for a group of young learning disabled adults.
 Following four years of fundraising, planning and renovation, five tenants moved into the Third Rainbow House in the Summer of 2017.